SGP 2021 Virtual Field Trip Report

-I went to this year’s Symposium on Geometry Processing (SGP), one of the premier conferences for publishing cutting-edge research in geometry processing.
+I attended this year’s Symposium on Geometry Processing (SGP), one of the premier conferences for publishing cutting-edge research in geometry processing.
 Here is my brief resume.

 The conference was scheduled to take place in Toronto, Canada.
 However, due to current circumstances, the conference was virtual only.
 In any case, the organizers did an awesome job organizing a top notch conference and making it a highly worthwhile experience.

 Positive side-effect of the virtual conference: All the graduate school lectures, technical papers, and keynotes are available online.
 Check out the program, there’s a whole bunch of interesting lectures and presentations.
 The graduate school lectures from previous years are archived online as well.

 The graduate school is one of the most valuable aspects of SGP.
 It enables practitioners to stay up to date with the state of the art and to expand their knowledge in concentrated manner.

 - Maps Between Surfaces by Marcel Campen and Patrick Schmidt.
 Awesome presentation, great content, very instructive.
 I learned a lot from it, especially since this is a somewhat more recent area of research.

 - Shape Approximation and Applications by Tamy Boubekeur.
 A great overview on shape approximation techniques, including a classification of different methods and their development over time, as well as some recent research highlights.
 Well done and entertaining presentation definitely worth watching.

 - Digital Geometry by David Coeurjolly and Jacques-Oliver Lachaud.
 Geometry processing on voxel representations!
 Since I’m dealing a lot with voxel-based modeling in my day job, this was of particular interest to me.

 The main part of the conference were three packed days of technical paper presentations.
 Quite a marathon!
 Zoom fatigue kicked in from time to time, but I kept on watching (almost) all presentations.

 Best Paper Awards